mkobuolys/flutter-design-patterns/assets/markdown/flyweight.md

 ```
 enum ShapeType {
-  Circle,
+  circle,
-  Square,
+  square,
 }
 ```

 ### IPositionedShape

 An interface which defines the _render()_ method to be implemented by concrete shape classes.
-Dart language does not support the interface as a class type, so we define an interface by creating an abstract class and providing a method header (name, return type, parameters) without the default implementation.

 ```
-abstract class IPositionedShape {
+abstract interface class IPositionedShape {
   Widget render(double x, double y);
 }
 ```